andrewrlee/vendor-specific-media-type-validation/README.md

 ## Dynamically validating requests with vendor specific media types

-Performing front end validation of requests based on a content type to json schema mapping.
+Performing up front validation of requests based on a content type to json schema mapping.

 Then processing accepted models with custom fields in a generic fashion, using jackson's `@JsonAnySetter`.

 ### Request Validation Example:

-Our client, "Fizzbuzz Incorporated" has been assigned a media type of `application/vnd.optimisticpanda.fizzbuzz.product-v1+json` and usually sends payloads to our import endpoint in the following structure:
+Our client, "Fizzbuzz Incorporated" has been assigned a media type of `application/vnd.optimisticpanda.fizzbuzz.product-v1+json`.
+It usually sends payloads to our import endpoint in the following structure:

 ```json
 [